 Third, these entries (combining commentaries, reflections, and media links) are framed for those who are simply curious about the music and figures of this era, who are possibly interested in how the music was heard then, and how “then” might offer ways to re-hear the music now.

-If you’d like to be notified as pages are added, you can subscribe through the pop up box that should greet you the first time you stop by please subscribe directly to the site (there should be a “pop up” box at the bottom of this page) or you can follow on Facebook.
+If you’d like to be notified as pages are added, you can subscribe through the pop up box that should greet you the first time you stop by.
+If you miss the popup, you can subscribe through the MailChimp website, or you can follow on Facebook.

 Here’s a listing of the initial posting of entries (an interim navigation that will give way to something else as the number of entries grows):